jkusnierz01/YouTube-Summarizer/YouTube-Summarizer/README.md

 #### Summary:
 ```
-{
-  "summary": " The speaker describes how they got a scar on their mouth from their father's drunken attack.
+" The speaker describes how they got a scar on their mouth from their father's drunken attack.
 The father attacked the speaker's mother with a knife, and when the speaker tried to defend themselves, the father turned to them and stuck a knife in their mouth, telling them to put a smile on their face."
-}
 ```